E-Juliet/Project-Phase-1/README.md

 * The head of Microsoft's new movie should also ensure that they have enough capital because the average cost of producing a film is around 37 million US dollars.

-* The head of Microsoft's new movie studio should consider creating film are not more than 2 hours
+* The head of Microsoft's new movie studio should consider creating films not more than 2 hours

 * There is also a significant return on investment due to the strong correlation between production budget and worldwide gross